-[0...100, Inf]
+[Off, 1...100, Inf]

 This parameter appears on-screen only.
-It controls the number of times that the Lane will loop.
+It controls the number of times that the Lane will loop before resting on the End Step.
 The default is Inf, which causes the loop to repeat as long as the note is held.